Pr0f23ss0R/IcarusMods/standalone/readme.md

-Standalone Version of Pr0fPack can be found in here
+standalone versions of Pr0fPack can be found in here

 FullMapOutpost: replaces the map of the free outpost with the full map (spawn in the southern woods)